 This section is designed to assist you in understanding your role and responsibilities in hauling hazardous materials.
 Due to the constantly changing nature of government regulations, it is impossible to guarantee absolute accuracy of the materials in this section.
 An up-to-date copy of the complete regulations is essential for you to have.
 Included in these regulations is a complete glossary of terms.
-You must have a commercial driver license (CDL) with a hazardous materials endorsement before you drive any size vehicle that is used to transport hazardous material as defined in 49 CFR 383.5.
-You must pass a written test about the regulations and requirements to get this endorsement.

-Everything you need to know to pass the written test is in this section.
+You must have a commercial driver license (CDL) with a hazardous materials endorsement before you drive any size vehicle that is used in the transportation of any material that requires hazardous material placarding or any quantity of a material listed as a select agent or toxin in 42 CFR 93.
+You must pass a written test about the regulations and requirements to get this Everything you need to know to pass the written test is in this section.
 However, this is only a beginning.
 Most drivers need to know much more on the job.
 You can learn more by reading and understanding the federal and state rules applicable to hazardous materials, as well as, attending hazardous materials training courses.
 Your employer, colleges and universities, and various associations usually offer these courses.
 You can get copies of the Federal Regulations (49 CFR) through your local Government Printing Office bookstore and various industry publishers.
 Union or company offices often have copies of the rules for driver use.
 Find out where you can get your own copy to use on the job.

 The regulations require training and testing for all drivers involved in transporting hazardous materials.
 Your employer or a designated representative is required to provide this training and testing.
-Hazardous materials employers are required to keep a record of training for each employee as long as that employee is working with hazardous materials, and for 90 days thereafter.
+Hazardous materials employers are required to keep a record of that training on each employee as long as that employee is working with hazardous materials, and for 90 days thereafter.
 The regulations require that hazardous materials employees be trained and tested at least once every three years.